Three Top-Class Students Win $4,000 in Army & Air Force Exchange Service’s You Made the Grade Sweepstakes

-The Army & Air Force Exchange Service rewarded three star students in its biannual You Made the Grade sweepstakes!
-The students received a combined $4,000 in prizes for their academic excellence.
-Read more: https://wp.me/p9Q7PG-2CX
+DALLAS – The Army & Air Force Exchange Service celebrated the academic excellence of three top-class school students with its biannual You Made the Grade sweepstakes.

+Fort Leavenworth sixth grader Jane Thomas, daughter of Maj.
+Andrew Thomas, won first place, taking home a $2,000 Exchange gift card.
+Homeschooled sisters, sixth grader Fiona Somarriba and first grader Hazel, daughters of Navy Chief Hospital Corpsman Immel Somarriba, earned second and third place, receiving $1,500 and $500 Exchange gift cards at the Hanscom Air Force Base Exchange.
+The Somarribas are the first two siblings in the program’s history to win in the same drawing.

+The winners were randomly selected from a pool of nearly 2,000 military students who were eligible to enter the drawing by maintaining at least a B average in school during the 2023 fall semester.
+The winners were honored during a presentation by their local Exchange leaders and congratulated by their local command.

 |Date Taken: